mgov4fun/cordova-plugin-client-certificate-support/README.md

 This plugin handles client certificate request on iOS and Android.
 On iOS this plugin version supports using client certificates from both file association and local file system, as documented below.
 On Android this plugin supports using client certificates from the key chain, using shared preferences from the preference manager (code from [`johannes-staehlin/cordova-client-cert-authentication`](https://github.com/johannes-staehlin/cordova-client-cert-authentication)).

-Specific for iOS:
-- This plugin version uses `config-file` elements to configure the app to handle open requests for files with the custom `myp12` extension, by attempting to a register p12 client certificate from such a file with no password, on iOS only.
-- This plugin reads the certificate in any folder even in a cordova.file.dataDirectory (r/w folder).
-(So you can retrieve a cert file from an API and use it)

 Specific for Android:

 - Android platform implementation was replaced with an implementation that is almost the same as [`johannes-staehlin/cordova-client-cert-authentication`](https://github.com/johannes-staehlin/cordova-client-cert-authentication), which does not work with any JavaScript API at all (see documentation below).